jeremenichelli/personal-site/posts/2015-10-14-automating-the-critical-css-inlining-with-gulp.md

 ---
-title: Automating the critical CSS inlining with&nbsp;Gulp
+title: Automating the critical CSS inlining with Gulp
 excerpt: Stylesheets can block the rendering process of your site not allowing the user to see the content while all the resources are being loaded.
 ---